A warm, nurturing environment.

 (4 by Sept.
 1)

 We provide a safe, warm environment where students discover the world’s joys and wonders.
 We nurture their minds and spirits, so they can express themselves, solve problems, build relationships, and make decisions.
 They refine their skills in math, writing, letter recognition, and social development.
+Students attend music class, library and chapel every week.
 Every child is celebrated and taught that God loves them and created them to be unique and special.

 (5 by Sept.
 1)